-No massage over your wound on your operated leg until it has healed (3-6 weeks).
-You may get a massage in the muscles around the knee around 2 weeks after surgery - your physiotherapist will be the best placed to advise you on this.
+No massage over your wound until the wound has healed (3-6 weeks).
+You may get a massage in the muscles around the hip around 2 weeks after surgery - your physiotherapist will be the best placed to advise you on this.